Green Jewelry Bonney OP12 Deck Guide – One Piece Card Game

 • Turn 1 (1 Don): 1-cost Jewelry Bonney.

-• Turn 2 (3 Don): Activate Jewelry Bonney and play a 2-cost Blocker or go for a 7,000 Power Leader attack.
-You can bank 1 Don if there is a Character in play to KO or if you expect your opponent to want to play a Character before attacking.
+• Turn 2 (3 Don): 2-cost Blocker or go for a 7,000 Power Leader attack.
+You can bank 1 Don if there is a Character in play to rest, or if you expect your opponent to want to play a Character before attacking.
+Tashigi, if you’re up against a deck with removal effects.

 Going Second